HimaPippalla/Bug-Bounty/My Recon Methodology.md

 httpx --status-code --title -l subdomains.txt > active_subdomains.txt -->

 ##
-- For My recon process I used Subfinder, Sublist3r and assetfinder for Subdomain enumaration
+- For My recon process I used Subfinder, Sublist3r, assetfinder and amass for Subdomain enumaration
   - First run subfinder and sublister by saving the results in a separate text files.
-  - run assetfinder and also save the ouput to a text file
+  - run assetfinder and amass also save the ouput to the text files
   - Merge all the files in a final_subdomains.txt file
   - Use httpx for filtering live hosts